Cray-HPE/docs-csm/background/ncn_plan_of_record.md

 - _Operating System:_ 2x SSDs of equal size, and less than 500GiB (524288000000 bytes)
 - _CEPH:_ 8x SSDs of any size

-> **`NOTE:`** Any available disk that isn't consumed by the operating system will be used for CEPH, but a node needs a minimum of 8 disks for making an ideal CEPH pool for CSM.
+> **`NOTE:`** Any available disk that is not consumed by the operating system will be used for CEPH, but a node needs a minimum of 8 disks for making an ideal CEPH pool for CSM.

 <a name="storage-nics"></a>
 #### Storage NICs